Gets the primary clipboard of the widget.

 Note that changing the child visibility of a widget does not queue a resize on the widget.
 Most of the time, the size of a widget is computed from all visible children, whether or not they are mapped.
 If this is not the case, the container can queue a resize itself.

-Gets the clipboard object for @widget.
+Gets the clipboard object for the widget.

-This is a utility function to get the clipboard object for the
+This is a utility function to get the clipboard object for the display that widget is using.

-Note that this function always works, even when @widget is not realized yet.
+Note that this function always works, even when widget is not realized yet.

-Computes the bounds for @widget in the coordinate space of @target.
+Computes the bounds for widget in the coordinate space of target.

-It is valid for @widget and @target to be the same widget.
+It is valid for widget and target to be the same widget.

-Containers should check this, rather than looking at
+Widgets with children should check this, rather than looking at

 Gtk::Widget#hexpand